ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 The diagram shows the firewall routing appliance.
 An ingress route table for Transit Gateways has been added to the transit VPC as indicated by the dotted lines.

 ### Ingress Routing
 {: #vpc-transit-ingress-routing}
 Traffic reaches the firewall routing appliance through routing tables.
 Visit the [VPCs](https://{DomainName}/vpc-ext/network/vpcs) in the IBM Cloud Console.
 Select the transit VPC and then click on **Manage routing tables** click on the **Ingress** routing table.

 The next_hop firewall routers in the table below are 10.0.0.196 (Dallas 1) and 10.1.0.196 (Dallas 2).
-All ingress traffic for the transit VPC will simply remain in the same zone.
+All ingress traffic for the transit VPC will remain in the same zone.

 Zone is the transit zone determined by the Transit Gateway.
 The destination CIDR block will be in the enterprise range (192.168.*.*) when the source is a spoke or the cloud range (10.*.*.*) when the source is the enterprise.
+Notice how wide the routes are

+TODO update table
 zone|destination|next_hop|note
 --|--|--|--
 Dallas 1|192.168.0.0/16|10.0.0.196|spoke to enterprise